ChrisTatli/ARChat/client/README.md

-# feathers-react-native-chat
+# house-martell-project

+> Client

+## About

-A React Native example chat app using Feathers that talks with the [feathers-chat](https://github.com/feathersjs/feathers-chat) server.
+React-native client that talks to the Feathers-based server.

 ## Getting Started